-Paul Ainsworth is a chef and owner of two restaurants and a boutique hotel in Padstow, Cornwall.
+Paul Ainsworth is a TV chef, and owner of two restaurants and a boutique hotel in Padstow, Cornwall.

-In 2008 Paul opened his first restaurant ‘Paul Ainsworth at No.6’.
-The Michelin star restaurant is set in a quaint Georgian Townhouse in the heart of Padstow.
+In 2008 Paul opened his first restaurant ‘Paul Ainsworth At No.6’, a Michelin star restaurant set in a quaint Georgian Townhouse in the heart of Padstow.
 The restaurant also has 4 AA rosettes and has been rated 7/10 by ‘The Good Food Guide’ since 2012.

 In 2010 Paul opened his second restaurant ‘Rojano’s in the Square’ just off Padstow’s harbour.
 The bustling Mediterranean themed, family restaurant was a local favourite and had become quite an institution, so it was a dream come true for Paul to acquire.

-Paul first appeared on TV in 2011 when he competed in BBC 2’s ‘The Great British Menu’.
-Paul went on to win the iconic professional chef competition after impressing the judges with his nostalgic dessert ‘a taste of the fairground’ which is still a customer favourite at ‘Paul Ainsworth at number 6’.
+Paul’s profile has risen dramatically since his first TV appearance in 2011 when he competed in BBC 2’s ‘The Great British Menu’.
+He went on to win the iconic professional chef competition after impressing the judges with his nostalgic dessert ‘A Taste of the Fairground’, still a customer favourite at ‘Paul Ainsworth At No.6’.

-Since then Paul has appeared on Saturday Kitchen (BBC 1) Sunday Brunch (Channel 4) This Morning (ITV) Country House Sunday (ITV) James Martin: Home Comforts (BBC1), and most recently Yes Chef (BBC1), and the new series Royal Recipes to be shown on BBC1 in early 2017.
+Currently he co-presents Royal Recipes, now in its second series on BBC One.
+His many guest appearances include Saturday Kitchen (BBC 1) Sunday Brunch (Channel 4) This Morning (ITV) Country House Sunday (ITV) James Martin: Home Comforts (BBC1), Yes Chef (BBC1), and My Kitchen Rules (Channel 4).

 Paul’s love of the hospitality industry began at an early age as he grew up in a Bed and Breakfast owned by his parents in Southampton.
 As a family they welcomed guests into their home with the breakfast shift beginning at 6am and drinks at the bar finishing very late.
 His parents both cooked, and through them he was exposed to two very different cuisines; his dad focused on hearty, traditional, British meals – “the biggest portions you’d ever seen” – such as shepherd’s pie and corned beef hash, whereas his mum, who is from the Seychelles, made Creole dishes with fish, vegetables and spices, cooked with a little more flair.